Bridging the Gap to Real-World Object-Centric Learning: Dataset and Evaluation Settings

 \section{Dataset and Evaluation Settings}

+In this section, we provide details about the datasets, evaluation settings and metrics used in this work.
+An overview over which datasets are used for which task can be found in \tab{app:tab:eval-overview}.

 \textbf{MOVi\quad}As the MOVi datasets are video datasets, we convert them into an image dataset by sampling 9 random frames per clip.
-This yields \numprint{87732} images for training and \numprint{2241} images for testing.
+This yields \numprint{87633} training images for MOVi-C and \numprint{87741} images on MOVi-E. For evaluation, we use all frames from the 250 clips, yielding \numprint{6000} images.
+Note that we use the validation split provided by the MOVi dataset for evaluation, and not the test split containing out-of-distribution objects and backgrounds.
+This is in line with prior work~\citep{kipf2022conditional,elsayed2022savi++}.

+For the ``semantic'' MOVi-C variants used in \sec{app:subsec:movi-semantic}, we generated 250 videos using the Kubric simulator~\citep{Greff2021Kubric}, yielding \numprint{2250} images.
+For the ``semantic objects'' variant, after sampling the first object in each video, only objects of the same category were allowed to be sampled.
+The categories are: ``Action Figures'', ``Bag'', ``Board Games'', ``Bottles and Cans and Cups'', ``Camera'', ``Car Seat'', ``Consumer Goods'', ``Hat'', ``Headphones'', ``Keyboard'', ``Legos'', ``Media Cases'', ``Mouse'', ``Shoe'', ``Stuffed Toys'', ``Toys''.
+Objects that do not have one of those categories assigned were not considered.
+For the ``duplicate objects'' variant, the exact same object was resampled multiple times.
+Otherwise, the same settings as for MOVi-C were used.

-\textbf{PASCAL VOC 2012\quad} We train on the trainaug variant with \numprint{10582} images.
-For object discovery, we evaluate on the validation set of trainaug, with \numprint{1449} images.
+\textbf{PASCAL VOC 2012\quad} We train on the ``trainaug'' variant with \numprint{10582} images.
+The trainaug variant is an unofficial split that has been used by prior work~\citep{VanGansbeke2021MaskContrast,Melaskyriazi2022DeepSpectral}.
+It consists of \numprint{1464} images from the segmentation train set, and \numprint{9118} images from the SBD dataset~\citep{Bharath2011SBD}.
+For object discovery and segmentation, we evaluate on the official segmentation validation set, with \numprint{1449} images.
+For object localization, we evaluate on the detection ``trainval'' split (joint official training and validation splits), with \numprint{11540} images, as standard for this task~\citep{Simeoni2021LOST,Melaskyriazi2022DeepSpectral}.
 For unsupervised object segmentation, we use the 20 object classes plus one background class.
-For object localization, we evaluate on the trainval split, with \numprint{11540} images, as standard for this task~\citep{Simeoni2021LOST,Melaskyriazi2022DeepSpectral}.
+For object discovery and segmentation, unlabeled pixels are ignored during evaluation.